-The college and university childcare funds have two elements, they are:
+The College childcare funds have two elements, they are:

 • The Lone Parents Childcare Grant (LPCG) element which will be an entitlement payment of up to £1,215 per year to all eligible further and higher education students who are lone parents and who have formal registered childcare expenses while studying.
 The LPCG is not income assessed.